andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

 # Public InputMap (Draft, v3)

 Andy Goryachev
 <andy.goryachev@oracle.com>
+15 November 2024

 ## Summary

-Add the **InputMap** property in the Control class which enables customization of controls with the application key mappings and event handlers, and to guarantee specific order of event handlers invocation and priority of application mappings over those created by the skin.
+Add the **InputMap** property in the Control class, allowing the application code to customize controls by adding, removing, or modifying the key mappings, at compile time or dynamically.

-Add **SkinInputMap** and optional **BehaviorBase** classes to simplify creation of skins for existing and new controls.
+Add the **SkinInputMap** and an optional **BehaviorBase** classes to simplify development of skins for existing and custom controls.

+In the absence of a generic solution to the priority inversion problem [6], provide a mechanism for guaranteed prioritization of the event handlers and key mappings between application and the skin.